ReneTC/laser_video/README.md

 To obtain optical gain we need more than 50% of the atoms to be excited.
 When more than 50% of the atoms are excited we call this **population inversion**.
 So we need to fix our system?

 ### 3 level atom
 Well, the fix is actually simple!
-We find an atom with 3 energy system available:
+We find an atom with a 3 energy system:

 <img src="./09_atom_reveal_3/atom/atom.gif"/>

-This atom has a higher energy state available, and could for example absorb the 5.00 eV UV-photon that the 2 level atom couldn't, given that the energy difference between state 1 and state 3 is 5.00 eV.
+This atom has a higher energy state available, and could for example absorb the 5.00 eV UV-photon that the 2 level atom couldn't as the energy difference between state 1 and state 3 is 5.00 eV.

 <img src="./09_atom_reveal_3/correct_color_int/correct_color_int.gif"/>

-The example showed the atom absorbed a uv light, going from state 1->3. then release a blue photon from state 3->2. and again this red light from state 2->1 as we have seen before.
+The example shows the atom absorbing an ultraviolet light, going from state 1->3, then the atom release a blue photon from state 3->2 and later releases a red photon going from state 2->1.
 This process is called **photoluminescence**, which you might know from UV parties.

 <img src="uv.jpg">

-The room is actually lightened up with UV rays, but our eyes can't see that frequency so the room appears dark.
-But if we have a 3-level atom material that will absorb the UV light at state 3, then spontaneously emit to level 2 and then 1.
+In this picture, the room is actually lit up with UV rays, but our eyes can't see that frequency so the room appears dark.
+But if we have a 3-level atom material that will absorb the UV light at state 3, then it will spontaneously emit to level 2 and then 1.
 In our example, The 5.00 eV photon got absorbed, then released a 3.00 eV blue photon and then a 2.00 eV red photon.
-3.00 eV and 2.00 eV is visible for our eyes, but 5.00 eV is not!
+3.00 eV and 2.00 eV is visible to our eyes, but 5.00 eV is not!
+The picture shows green and red/orange photons being emitted in this process.

-let me quickly mention one last mechanism of the atom or molecule state: You can also have **radiationless transitions**, where the electron quantum jumps to another state without sending out an atom.
+Let me quickly mention one last mechanism of the atom or molecule state: You can also have **radiationless transitions**, where the electron quantum jumps to another state without sending out a photon.
 Of course, the energy has to go somewhere when it isn't converted to a photon.
-It could go to kinetic energy, by a collision between the atoms, an auger process where other electrons get the energy, or by vibrational-rotational relaxation.
+For example, it could go to kinetic energy by a collision between two atoms, to an Auger process where other electrons get the energy, or to vibrational-rotational relaxation.

 We won't care about the actual processes, but it's beneficial for the population inversion if we use an atom that can go to from state 3 to 2 in a radiationless transition.

 We will also like the atom to have a few other features:
-- transition 3 -> 2 should have a very short life-time.
+- transition 3 -> 2 should have a very short half-life.
-- transition 2 -> 1 should be meta-stable, such that the life-time is much longer!
+- transition 2 -> 1 should be meta-stable, such that the half-life is much longer!

 ### Working laser